 The final section relates to the order to show cause and its contents.
-The order requires the respondent to appear within 24 hours.
-It also informs the respondent that there will be a hearing at that time.
-At the hearing the tribunal will order the child to be delivered to the petitioner unless the respondent is prepared to assert that the issuing State lacked jurisdiction, the respondent did not receive notice, or that the order sought to be enforced has been vacated, modified, or stayed by a tribunal with jurisdiction to do so.
+The order requires the respondent to appear at a hearing on the next business day.
+At the hearing the tribunal will order the child to be delivered to the petitioner unless the respondent is prepared to assert that the issuing state lacked jurisdiction, the respondent did not receive notice, or that the order sought to be enforced has been vacated, modified, or stayed by a tribunal with jurisdiction to do so.